davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 ### Release strategy

-Being in a never-ending Beta means that often, projects don't end; it's just a constant feeding of issues through the pipe, piling yet more tickets into GitHub Projects that never quite end.
+Being in a never-ending Beta means that often, projects don't end; it's just a constant feeding of issues through the pipe, piling yet more tickets into a hungry GitHub Projects "Todo" column.

 Moving forwards, I think it should be much easier to plan sprints and identify what goes in and what gets left.